Things To Consider Before Buying A New Smartphone

-If you’re in the market for a new smartphone it’s important to consider what features matter most to you.
+If you are in the market for a new smartphone it’s important to consider what features matter most to you.
 Some of the basic features you might want to think about include battery life, screen size, storage capacity, and processor speed.

-Below are 9 things to consider before buying a new smartphone;
+Below are nine things to consider before buying a new smartphone;

 1. Life span

 How long do you want it to last before upgrading?
 Do you want to upgrade your phone every year?
-We’ve found that most people upgrade their phones after about 2 years of use, so if you can find something that will last that long, you’re set!
+We’ve found that most people upgrade their phones after about 2 years of use, so if you can find something that will last that long, you are set.

 Just make sure the manufacturer promises upgrades for at least two years after purchase and that the apps you use are for phones running at least version 2 of the operating system.